 The eldest son, Maurice hired a Jamaican Barrister to look into it.
-He employed Norman Manley to help him, a man who destined to become the first ever Prime Minister of Jamaica.
+He employed Norman Manley to help him, a man who destined to become the first ‘Premier’ of Jamaica. (not the 1st Prime Minister)

 We all heard that Mass Teddy and Mabel’s first son approached Norman Manley, an attorney about the estate in Scotland.
 Manley looked into it and discovered that the estate had been advertised and sold off, it was now too late.
 (Telephone Conversation 2001-2003 with Shirley Monica Mair, daughter of Ruldolph Beresford Hodgson Mair.
 Sam & Emmy’s son)

 The Hodgson’s had not given up hope of claiming this huge fortune, which was believed to be in the £millions.
 Maybe it would be easier to claim it from the United Kingdom.
 Before Cecil set off for England, Mass Teddy told him to go and claim the estate when he got to the UK.
 Mast Teddy was excited and very adamant that Cecil would get the money.

 At Southfield, my grandfather Mass Teddy, rubbed my head and said “dont worry, there is plenty of money in Scotland.
 Cecil’s gone to England, he will get it now” (Telephone conversation 2000-2002 with the late Myrtle Millicent Williams née Hodgson, daughter of Linton Clarence Hodgson)